 If you just go by Facebook, frequent travel seems great.
-You’re just sitting at your desk pounding through your work, and there’s your old college roommate checking in to a lux Tokyo hotel or a picture of your cousin smiling somewhere exotic with an umbrella drink in her hand.
-Make it business travel where your company is footing the bill, you often don’t have to cram into economy class, and you can escape the day-to-day drudgeries of office life, and those pictures can seem even more enticing.
+You're just sitting at your desk pounding through your work, and there's your old college roommate checking in to a lux Tokyo hotel or a picture of your cousin smiling somewhere exotic with an umbrella drink in her hand.
+If it's business travel, for which your company is footing the bill, you often don't have to cram into economy class, and you can escape the day-to-day drudgeries of office life, those pictures can seem even more enticing.

 "A man in a sharp suit, reclining in a leather chair, laptop open in front of him, a smiley stewardess serving a scotch and soda.
 This is often the image of travel, particularly business travel portrayed in TV ads and glossy magazines.
-But there is a dark side to this ‘glamorised’ hypermobile lifestyle that the media, and society ignores," lead author Dr Scott Cohen explains.
+But there is a dark side to this 'glamorised' hypermobile lifestyle that the media, and society ignores," lead author, Scott Cohen, explains.

 1. You'll age faster

-You’re not travelling at warp speed to a galaxy far, far away, so how can hopping on a couple of flights to Asia or Europe a month impact how fast you age?
-"Frequent flying can lead to chronic jet lag, which… has been linked in studies to disrupting gene expression that influences aging," Cohen told Fast Company.
+You're not traveling at warp speed to a galaxy far, far away, so how can hopping on a couple of flights to Asia or Europe a month impact how fast you age?
+"Frequent flying can lead to chronic jet lag, which ... has been linked in studies to disrupting gene expression that influences aging," Cohen told Fast Company.